Yaroksito/ocpstest/README.md

 # ocpsanitytests
-It consist of 3 automation to test OCP 3.x / OCP 4.x clusters post deployment:
+It consist of 3 automation tests to ensure that OCP 3.x / OCP 4.x clustes is ready:
-- OpenShift cluster general functionality - it pull nginx image and create an appliction on specific namespace, test the svc, route and PVC
+- OpenShift cluster general functionality - it pulls nginx image and creates appliction on specific namespace, test the svc, route and PVC as well as DNS and registry.
-- OpenShift certificate expiration check - it inspect the expiration route and api OCP certificate and output message accordingelly
+- OpenShift certificate expiration check - it inspects the expiration route and api OCP certificate and output message accordingelly
-- OpenShift SDN throughput test - it deploys 2 intiafinity iperf3 server & client pods and test the SDN throughput between them
+- OpenShift SDN throughput test - it deploys 2 antiafinity iperf3 server & client pods and test the SDN throughput between them.
+It also provides Warnning or Critical message according to the trashhold.

 Prerequisites

-Install OCP oc client:
+OCP 4.x/3.x cluster

-    yum install atomic-openshift-clients
+Install oc client

-The following image must be available on a local insecure repository as follows:
+The following image must be available on a local/remote insecure repository as follows:

     <registryIP:Port>/openshift3/nginx:latest